ruttennicky/n-frontend-wp/readme.md

 ### Step 10
 Sit back, enjoy and smile, you've just installed a brand new -up to date- copy of wordpress.
 You can now start developing.
-All css and js changes will compile automatically.
+All css and javascript changes will compile automatically.